adityachaudhari24/ecommerce-cloud-mini-projects/README.md

 **Strangler**: Gradually replace components of the legacy system with cloud-native services.
 Best For: Minimizing risk during migration.

 **Lift and Shift**: Move the application to the cloud with minimal changes.
 Best For: Quick migration when immediate benefits are required.

 **Re-platform**: Optimize parts of the system to leverage cloud services.
 Best For: Minor optimizations without full re-architecture.

 **Re-factor**: Reorganize the application to improve performance and cloud compatibility.
 Best For: Applications requiring performance improvements.

 **Re-architect**: Fully redesign the application for cloud-native benefits.
 Best For: Applications with extensive scalability and flexibility needs.

 **Re-build**: Recreate the application from scratch with cloud-native principles.
 Best For: Legacy systems too rigid for other approaches.

+Goal in this repository is to provide practical ready to use solutions which can be use as a reference for some part of any of the above migration patterns.